We may earn money or products from the companies mentioned in this post. Read our disclosure policy.

 There is also a neat little museum that displays many of the artifacts that Scottish archaeologist Alexander Keiller uncovered in the area.
 You can pick up a guidebook to the ceremonial sites at the Keiller Museum or you can just walk around town and you will see markers that describe each site in detail.

-Have you been to any of these historical sites outside London?
+Have you been to Stonehenge & Avebury ?
 What was your experience?